manasidek/School_District_Analysis/README.md

 ### Discoveries Made:

-- The overall Reading Score is higher than the overall Math Score.
+- The average Reading Score is higher than the average Math Score in both school types.

-- Math Scores are higher in Charter Schools in comparison with Public Schools, while Reading Scores remain consistent.
+- Average Math Scores are higher in Charter Schools in comparison with Public Schools, while Reading Scores remain consistent.

-- The allocated School Budget for Public Schools is higher than that for Charter Schools.
+- The allocated average School Budget for Public Schools is higher than that for Charter Schools.

 ### Some more analysis than can be performed: